-White House mulls action on anti-conservative bias, as Twitter locks out McConnell campaign
+GOP goes to war with Twitter over McConnell campaign account freeze

-President Trump is planning a crackdown on left-wing social media bias, just as Republicans are going to war with Twitter after the platform froze Mitch McConnell's account because it posted threats directed at the Senate majority leader.
+Republicans are going to war with Twitter after the platform froze the Mitch McConnell re-election account this week because the campaign posted a video of threats directed at the Senate majority leader, just as President Trump is planning a separate crackdown on left-wing social media bias.

+The National Republican Senatorial Committee on Thursday said it won't spend money on Twitter until the situation is "adequately addressed."
+A top official with the Republican National Committee also said the RNC and the Trump campaign would not spend money with Twitter "until they address this disgusting bias."

-For weeks, the White House has hinted at possible action in relation to how social media outlets treat conservatives.
+Meanwhile, the White House for weeks has been hinting at possible action in relation to how social media outlets treat conservatives.
 A White House official told Fox News the administration is "exploring all policy solutions."
 The administration has circulated drafts of a possible executive order from Trump, following a summit last month where he met with conservative social media influencers, according to Politico.

 TWITTER LOCKS OUT MCCONNELL'S CAMPAIGN FOR POSTING VIDEO OF CALLS FOR VIOLENCE AT HIS HOME

 “If the internet is going to be presented as this egalitarian platform and most of Twitter is liberal cesspools of venom, then at least the president wants some fairness in the system,” a White House official told the outlet.
 It is unclear what the order will entail or how it would aim to curb social media bias but it reportedly deals with other issues as well.

-This comes amid new complaints of unfairness from conservatives -- the most recent example being the McConnell campaign’s "Team Mitch" account being suspended by Twitter this week after they posted videos of protesters outside McConnell’s home, which included violent threats against the Kentucky senator.
+The latest example of conservative outrage at social media: Twitter froze the McConnell campaign’s "Team Mitch" account this week after the campaign posted videos of protesters outside McConnell’s home, which included violent threats against the Kentucky senator.

-The National Republican Senatorial Committee on Thursday said it won't spend money on Twitter until the situation is "adequately addressed."

 The episode prompted the McConnell campaign to slam Twitter for political bias, saying the social media platform had effectively blamed the victim.
 Meanwhile, Republicans noted, Democratic Rep. Joaquin Castro remains active on Twitter, even after he posted the names of San Antonio residents who donated to Trump.